creighton-lewis/notes/activities/htb-academy/machines/Authority/note.md

 - Identity was svc_pwm DC=htb,DC=corp
 - had been trying to authenticate to ldap search by using the wrong thang
 - Looks like authentication through no identity has been done with address 127.0.0.1
->![!NOTE]
+>[!NOTE]
-> Saw this
+>Saw this
-> The PWM (Password Management for LDAP) does not have a default password; it requires you to set a configuration password during the initial setup.
+>The PWM (Password Management for LDAP) does not have a default password; it requires you to set a configuration password during the initial setup.
 You must create a strong password for configuration access when you first configure PWM.

+- Reviewed credentials for smb from nuclei-scan
+- Turns out guest users can download files when using -u admin and -p '' as their credentials
+- Went to PWM file and saw that the default admin login name is root and the admin password is password
+- Saw that PWM templates, the pwm_admin_password is !vault
+- ldap_admin_password: !vault
+-